xfarias/marketplace/README.md

 # marketplace
-a marketplace template develop with django
+a marketplace template developed with django